spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/README.md

 ## Overview

-In this week we will be introducing students to their first taste of JavaScript.
+In this unit we will be introducing students to their first taste of JavaScript.
 They will then use their newfound understanding of variables, arrays, loops, and conditionals to create a simple Password Generator.

 Refer to the following links for detailed information on key topics, learning objectives and homework: